The Katla Ice Cave Honest Review: Risky But Worth It

 There are several benefits to going with a tour group, but it all boils down to safety.

-Then there’s the drive over – which also isn’t simple.
+Then there’s the drive to the cave – which also isn’t simple.
 You will be driving on unmarked F roads and potentially through a river (we did!).

-And finally, they provide you with the necessary crampons to walk on the ice.
+And finally, they provide you with the necessary equipment you’ll need for a safe adventure, like crampons to walk on the ice.
 Plus as a bonus, you get all the information and history of the Katla volcano in Iceland.

 All around, the Katla ice cave is already dangerous to visit, so make it a tad safer for yourself by taking an organized tour.